vuejs/vue-router/docs/en/pipeline/hooks.md

 - `activate`
 - `deactivate`

-...are merged during class extension or mixins.
+...are "merged" during option merges (i.e. class extension or mixins).
 For example, if your component defines a route `data` hook, and uses a mixin that also provides a route `data` hook, both hooks will get called (mixin hooks called first) and the resolved data from all hooks will be merged together.

-Note that validation hooks like `canActivate`, `canDeactivate` and `canReuse` are always overwritten by the newer value.
+Note that validation hooks like `canActivate`, `canDeactivate` and `canReuse` are always overwritten by the newer value during option merges.